-The brow lift otherwise thought of as a forehead lift, is used to lift the sagging skin around your upper eyelids, your eyebrows, and your forehead.
+A brow lift, otherwise thought of as a forehead lift, is used to lift the sagging skin around your upper eyelids, your eyebrows, and your forehead.
 Often, a brow lift is performed the same time as a facelift.

-1. The classic brow lift is performed via one incision that goes from the ears up across the hairline.
+Classic brow lift – is performed via one incision that goes from the ears up across the hairline.
 This way, scarring is virtually invisible.

-2. The endoscopic brow lift is when the doctor makes a few small incisions in the scalp and uses another small instrument to go in and make changes from beneath the skin.
-Small anchors are used, in this method, to secure the tissue and this procedure is less invasive than the classic brow lift.
+Endoscopic brow lift – is when the doctor makes a few small incisions in the scalp and uses another small instrument to go in and make changes from beneath the skin.
+Small anchors are used, in this method, to secure the tissue, and this procedure is less invasive than the classic brow lift.
 Lastly, the recovery time on the endoscopic brow lift is quicker, and there is minimal scarring.

 Starting With A Brow Lift Consultation